ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 least 4 `checkExpect` tests for it to cover interesting cases.

-- In a file called `LongStrings.java`, write a method called `longStrings` that takes an array of `String` and an integer `n` and produces an array of `String` that are just the strings in the array that have length `n` or greater.
+- In a file called `LongStrings.java`, write a method called `longStrings` that takes an array of `String` and an integer `n` and produces a new array of `String`s that are just the strings in the array that have length `n` or greater (the returned array might be **shorter** than the input array).
 Write at least 4 `checkExpect` tests for it to cover interesting cases.

 - Copy the `Point` class from the [regions code](https://github.com/ucsd-cse11-s20/08-Abstract-Classes) in lecture into